Anna Dandolo: Family and legacy

 Together they had one son, Stephen Uroš I, born in about 1223, and a daughter, whose name is not recorded.
 She also had three stepsons from her husband's former marriage.

 Italian poet Gabriele d'Annunzio immortalised Anna in his 1914 Ode alla nazione serba with the line:

 O Serbia, che avesti regina di grazie Anna Dandolo.

-(O Serbia, who had Anna Dondolo as queen of graces).
+(O Serbia, who had Anna Dandolo as queen of graces).
 With a single metrical line, d'Annunzio elevated Anna Dondolo akin to a saint.